clean-css/clean-css/README.md

 * `removeEmpty` flag in level 1 optimizations controlling removal of rules and nested blocks;
 * `removeEmpty` flag in level 2 optimizations controlling removal of rules and nested blocks;
 * `compatibility: { selectors: { mergeLimit: <number> } }` flag in compatibility settings controlling maximum number of selectors in a single rule;
+* `minify` method improved signature accepting a list of hashes for a predictable traversal;

 ## Constructor options